dashdrum/dashdrum-django-snips/README.md

 * The `error_class` attribute must be defined
 * See NoAsteriskTextErrorList as an example of a custom ErrorList

+### FormsetMixin, FormsetCreateMixin, FormsetUpdateMixin

+Set of mixins to add formset processing to class based views

+FormsetMixin is the parent class that provides most of the functionality.
+However, the get() and post() methods need to be subclassed to provide a value for self.object.

+FormsetCreateMixin and FormsetUpdateMixin both handle the assignment of self.object as is appropriate for their function.

+Usage:

+Use FormsetCreateMixin and FormsetUpdateMixin along with the corresponding class-based view.
+Also, the instance variable detail\_form\_class should be defined.

+Example:

+    class MyView(FormsetCreateMixin, CreateView):
+        model = MyModel
+        form_class = MyModelForm
+        detail_form_class = MyFormest

 ## widgets.py

 ### CustomRelatedFieldWidgetWrapper